1. Learn the Board

 So Much Winning

 Follow these tips and you’ll be well on your way to becoming a Words With Friends master.
 If you need a little more help, WordFinder has put together an alphabetic armory for all your word game needs.
 Got letters but no words?
-Our cheat tool will turn up to 15 letters of your choice into game-legal words.
+Our Words With Friends cheat tool will turn up to 15 letters of your choice into game-legal words.

 Got words but no plays?
-Check out our curated word lists, where we sort big plays by length, first letter, last letter and more.
+Check out WordFinder's curated word lists, where we sort big plays by length, first letter, last letter and more.
 Then sit back and start to win.
 Start to win, and you’ll figure out which tricks work best for you.
 That’s the game.

 Matt Salter has been a professional writer for over 10 years.
 He is a gaming and technology expert, and world-class word nerd.